inventory management

 Read more: Lot Numbers: The Complete Guide

-When you receive your materials from your supplier, ensure you have a system to track:
+When materials arrive, make sure you have a system to record:

 Manufacturing Step